ApiLogicServer/Docs/docs/FAQ-Live-API-Creator.md

          * **Consulting services** are available to assess specific applications, and provide migration tools for LAC feature such as custom resources

+         * Technology migrations are enabled by declarative models, and represent significant business value in preserving technology investments.

       * API Logic Server is **open source**, and offers superior services for:

          * **Development:** uses standard IDEs for debugger and source code management